Winter-Spring 2017 Projects

 Restoring Connections 2017

-This team will get out onto the trails at Mt.
+This team is getting out onto the trails at Mt.
 Pisgah Arboretum with elementary school children to help them cultivate a lasting, personal connection to nature, based on reciprocity and respect.
-They will develop and implement a field –based curricula for kinder, first and second graders.
-Activities will focus on “Coyote mentoring” methods such as sit spots and journaling, with a focus on native flora, fauna, and natural history.
-Their mission is develop their sense of awe, respect and responsibility to be good stewards.
-They will gain experience in program planning, as well as the development and implementation of hands-on learning experiences that are both scientifically sound and age-appropriate.
-They’ll be working in partnership with Mt.
+They are developing and implementing a field–based curricula for kinder, first and second graders.
+Activities are focusing on “Coyote mentoring” methods such as sit spots and journaling, with a focus on native flora, fauna, and natural history.
+The team’s mission is develop children’s sense of awe, respect and responsibility to be good stewards.
+They are working in partnership with Mt.
 Pisgah Arboretum and Adams Elementary School.
+To learn more, visit the team’s website.

 Canopy Connections 2017

 The Pacific Northwest is home to some magnificent old-growth forests.
 Unfortunately, many local children have never had the opportunity to explore this enchanting ecosystem first-hand.
-In response, the Canopy Connections Team will develop and facilitate a unique field trip experience — one that gives middle-schoolers an opportunity to climb into the canopy of an old-growth forest and explore the understory!
-The team will visit classrooms in April, and lead full day field trips every Thursday and Friday in the month of May.
-They’ll be working in partnership with the H.J.
+In response, the Canopy Connections Team is developing and facilitating a unique field trip experience — one that gives middle-schoolers an opportunity to climb into the canopy of an old-growth forest and explore the understory!
+The team visited classrooms in April, and is leading full day field trips every Thursday and Friday in the month of May.
+They are working in partnership with the H.J.
 Andrews Experimental Forest and the Pacific Tree Climbing Institute.
+To learn more, visit the team’s website.

-This team will join School Garden Project staff at local schools to provide standards-based science instruction through garden-based learning.
-In other words, they’ll get to play in the dirt with third graders while getting them exciting about science and gardening!
-In today’s world of increasing obesity, and lack of connection to nature, this team will help nurture children to “grow up to become healthy adults who eat their fruits and vegetables, know the basics of growing food, and contribute to a thriving community.”
+This team is joining School Garden Project staff at local schools to provide standards-based science instruction through garden-based learning.
+In other words, this team is getting to play in the dirt with third graders while getting them exciting about science and gardening!
+In today’s world of increasing obesity, and lack of connection to nature, this team is helping nurture children to “grow up to become healthy adults who eat their fruits and vegetables, know the basics of growing food, and contribute to a thriving community.”
+To learn more, visit the team’s website.

 Conservation Science In Action Projects